 Young Henri de Toulouse-Lautrec loved horses, and when he was 13 years old he broke his right leg in a riding accident.
 A year later he broke his left.
 Unable to heal properly, his legs stopped growing.
-Today we think that Henri had a genetic bone disorder, possibly pycnodysostosis, but in the late 1800’s he was simply the dwarf son of a shattered family — the tragic result of aristocratic inbreeding.
+Today we think that Henri had a genetic bone disorder, possibly pycnodysostosis, but in the late 1800s he was the dwarf son of a shattered family, the tragic result of aristocratic inbreeding.

-Henri’s childhood was a parade of illness and instability — his parents separated after the death of his younger brother, and Henri was raised in a large part by nurses and nannies.
-Relief arrived in the form of René Princeteau, a friend of the family, who became Henri’s first art instructor — teaching him to drawing and paint the horses he could no longer ride.
+Henri’s childhood was a parade of illness and instability.
+His parents separated after the death of his younger brother, and Henri was raised in a large part by nurses and nannies.
+Relief arrived in the form of René Princeteau, a friend of the family, who became Henri’s first art instructor, and taught him to draw and paint the horses he could no longer ride.

 At age 18 Toulouse-Lautrec moved to Paris.
-He was in constant pain and walked with a cane — but the young artist had honed a sharp wit and sharper ambition.
+He was in constant pain and walked with a cane, but the young artist had honed a sharp wit and sharper ambition.
 He began his formal training in the studio of Fernand Cormon, shoulder to shoulder with Vincent van Gogh and Émile Bernard.
-The three friends sank into bohemian life, wandering the streets to paint during the day, discovering prostitutes and absinth bars at night.
+The three friends sank into bohemian life, wandering the streets to paint during the day, discovering prostitutes and absinthe bars at night.

-In the smokey underbelly of Paris, Toulouse-Lautrec found his people.
-For the first time the reject aristocrat met people as disillusioned as himself — pleasure seekers and escapists, the poor and grotesque.
-His paintings of this world are incredibly vivid—a hedonist milieu of circus performers and revelers.
+In the smoky underbelly of Paris, Toulouse-Lautrec found his people.
+For the first time the reject aristocrat met people as disillusioned as himself, pleasure seekers and escapists, the poor and grotesque.
+His paintings of this world are vivid—a hedonist milieu of circus performers and revelers.
 His fellow impressionists painted quiet river afternoons and introspective dancers, Toulouse-Lautrec painted the party.
 It was hip-hop, it was crunk.

-In the end Toulouse-Lautrec partied too hard.
+In the end, Toulouse-Lautrec partied too hard.
 He contracted syphilis from Rosa La Rouge, a prostitute and model, and it took more and more liquor to forget his chronic pain.
-At age 36 he drank himself to death with a drink of his own invention — the Earthquake (Tremblement de Terre) — one half absinth, one half cognac.
+At age 36 he drank himself to death with a drink of his own invention, the Earthquake (Tremblement de Terre), one-half absinthe, one-half cognac.

-Toulouse-Lautrec’s work is a dizzying dive into the music, parties, and brothels of turn of the century Paris — so put on the Weeknd and explore, just remember to go easy on the absinth.
+Toulouse-Lautrec’s work is a dizzying dive into the music, parties, and brothels of turn-of-the-century Paris, so put on the Weeknd and explore, just remember to go easy on the absinthe.